ireeenekim/cis-4120/README.md

+How to run:
+1. Download files
-How to run: Open index.html file
+2. Open index.html file

 Attributions: Assisted by Gemini